The Easiest Buttery Shortbread Cookies – Dundurn Castle

 - Once combined turn onto a lightly dusted with flour surface.
-Knead just until you are able to divide the dough and it’s soft.
+Knead just until you can divide the dough and it’s soft.
 Add more flour if needed.

 - Divide the dough into 3 equal rounds and poke with holes from your fork.
 Pinch the rounds like you would a pie crust.

-- Bake on non-greased no-stick baking sheet (there's tonnes of butter in the cookie) at 325 degrees for approximately 30 minutes or until golden brown.
+- Bake on the non-greased no-stick baking sheet (there are tonnes of butter in the cookie) at 325 degrees for approximately 30 minutes or until golden brown.
 Depending on your oven they may cook faster so don’t leave them alone ad they will bake fast.

 - Remove from oven and when cool cut the 3 large cookies into triangles and let cool further or enjoy with a cuppa tea.